tawheed7mir-ai/SQL_retail_sales_project/README.md

 select customer_id,sum(total_sale)as sales
 from retails_sales
-group by customer_id order by sales desc limit 5'''
+group by customer_id order by sales desc limit 5...

-** Q9 NO OF PURCHASES BY EACH CUSTOMER FROM EACH CATEGORY ...sql select customer_id ,category,count(*)as no_of_purchases
+** Q9 NO OF PURCHASES BY EACH CUSTOMER FROM EACH CATEGORY:
+...sql
+select customer_id ,category,count(*)as no_of_purchases
 from retails_sales